yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 ### Encoder
 The backbone is [Mobile Net V2](https://www.google.com/search?q=mobile+net+v2&ie=utf-8&oe=utf-8&client=firefox-b-1-ab), and I append a [Spatial and Channel Squeeze & Excitation Layer](https://arxiv.org/abs/1803.02579).
 The original model has width multiplier of 1, and I change it to 2.
 The number of parameters in the convolution part doubles, but the run time increases from 3 seconds to 7 seconds.
 In addition, I replace the outstride 16 and 32 blocks to dilatation to enlarge field of view ([DeepLab V3](https://arxiv.org/abs/1706.05587), [DeepLab V3+](https://arxiv.org/abs/1802.02611)) .

+* There are some minor differences from the [current implementation](https://github.com/yu45020/Text_Segmentation_Image_Inpainting/blob/master/models/MobileNetV2.py#L20).
+I will update the model illustrations later.
 ![model](ReadME_imgs/MobileNetV2.svg)

 ### Feature Pooling
 The model is [Receptive Field Block (RFB)](https://arxiv.org/abs/1711.07767).
 It is similar to DeepLab v3+'s Atrous Spatial Pyramid (ASP) pooling, but RFB use separable convolution ([Effnet](https://arxiv.org/abs/1801.06434)-like without pooling) with larger kernel size (I choose 3,5,7) followed by atrous convolution.

 ![img](ReadME_imgs/RFB_pooling.svg)